tobomuto/tip-calculator-app-main/README.md

 - Just to try something new, I used gulp to render SASS in css.
 - I'm used to work on vue, I wanted to do this with only vanilla JS.

-### Continued development

-- I guess my code is pretty ugly and not very maintanable.
-I need to work on that.
-- Should check on BEM css

 ## Author

 - Website - [Thomas Bouvier](https://tombvr.fr)